Frequently Asked Questions

 This program is completely free of charge for everyone!
 We only want to help new jellyfish owners have a successful kick-off starting their new tanks!

-Open to all jellyfish aquarium owners, regardless of the type or brand of tank.
-If you choose to participate in our Fish-less Cycling Program © and complete it, you will receive 3 FREE small moon jellyfish with your first order of jellyfish.
+If you participate in our Fish-less Cycling Program © and successfully complete it, you will receive 3 FREE small moon jellyfish with your first order of jellyfish.
 (Please note: If you only want 1 or 2 free, that is fine.
 Just let us know.
-No other substitutions will be awarded.)***For new Eon owners: If you just purchased an Eon Jellyfish System and sign up for the Fish-less Cycling Program © and complete it, you will receive 6 free moon jellyfish with your first order of jellyfish, along with the free frozen food offered with the Eon purchase.
+These are FREE jellyfish, so no other substitutions will be awarded.)***For new EON owners*** If you just purchased an EON Jellyfish System, sign up for the Fish-less Cycling Program ©, and complete it, you will receive 6 free moon jellyfish with your first order of jellyfish.

 Sign up now by filling out the form below.
 We will contact you via email with more information on how to get started.